kionell/osu-parsers/README.md

 npm install osu-parsers
 ```

+## Requirements

+This package comes with built-in LZMA codec and Buffer polyfill for browsers as it required for replay processing.
+All classes and their typings can be found in [osu-classes](https://github.com/kionell/osu-classes) package which is a peer dependency and must be installed separately.

 ## Beatmap decoding

-Beatmap decoder is used to read .osu files and convert them to the plain Beatmap objects.
+Beatmap decoder is used to read .osu files and convert them to the objects of plain [Beatmap](https://kionell.github.io/osu-classes/classes/Beatmap.html) type.
 This decoder is fully synchronous and there is no support for async version right now.
-Note that beatmap decoder will return only parsed beatmap without max combo or mods!
+Note that beatmap decoder will return only parsed beatmap without max combo or mods! (read about rulesets below)

 There are 4 ways to read data using this decoders:
 - via file path